Arbeidstilsynet/action-dotnet-publish/README.md

-# Arbeidstilsynet/action-noop
+# Arbeidstilsynet/action-dotnet-publish

-> **Note:** This is a template repository for creating simple composite GitHub Actions.

-A no-op GitHub Action that echoes inputs and sets outputs.
+A GitHub Action that packs and publishes a .NET package to a NuGet feed.

 ## Versioning